TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Meta.md

 Machine Meta rooted!!

-This machine is a bit old since HTB has launched it 2 years ago but it touches very interesting concepts, I hope you liked it!
+This machine is a bit old since HTB has launched it 2 years ago, but it touches very interesting concepts like the wget command to gain access to the machine, I hope you liked it!

 Keep hacking!!❤️❤️